 - Try rinse-less cleansers, such as Purell.
 However, use only a small amount.
 Too much of those cleansers can also dry out your hands.

 - Immediately apply moisturizers to your hands after hand washing.
+Consider trying moisturizers infused with herbal skincare ingredients that provide extra soothing benefits.

 These steps can prevent your hands from getting repeat damage.
 Your skin just needs a chance to heal.
 But it can’t heal if they are constantly being damaged from excessive hand washing under hot water and harsh detergents or soaps.